The Ripple Effect Therapy

 What is 'walk and talk' and outdoor therapy?

 There are different types of outdoor therapy, but what they all have in common is that they are outside and using the environment to explore and put a new perspective on issues.
 I practice therapy in both more enclosed natural spaces, such as forests, and also offer 'walk and talk' therapy, which is exactly what it sounds like - walking and talking.
-This can take place in a number of places, including parks.
+Nature and green places provide a great space to reflect and process thoughts and emotions.

 Where does Walk and Talk take place?